Kotlin vs Java: Detailed Comparison Guide

 2. Java

-Java language was created by Sun Microsystems Inc’s James Gosling in 1995; in 2009, Oracle Corporation acquired the rights to the language.
-We may refer to Java as a high-level language since it simplifies and streamlines the process of writing, compiling, and debugging Java code.
+Java was created by James Gosling of Sun Microsystems Inc. in 1995.
+In 2009, Oracle Corporation acquired the rights to the language.
+Java is considered a high-level language since it simplifies and streamlines the process of writing, compiling, and debugging code.

-Java is an Object-Oriented and statically typed programming language that uses classes and follows the “write once, run anywhere” approach.
-Applications written in Java may be executed on any computer with a Java Virtual Machine (JVM) installed.
+Java is an object-oriented, statically typed programming language that uses classes and follows the “write once, run anywhere” approach.
+Applications written in Java can be executed on any computer with a Java Virtual Machine (JVM) installed.
 Java code is very popular and easy to grasp since it is so close to C and C++.
+According to a recent Stack Overflow research report, Java is among the most used programming languages by developers.

 2.1 History of Java